ToomasMolder/X-road-scripts/monitor/docs/database_module.md

 ## Database Structure

-#### MongoDB Structure: databases, collections
+### MongoDB Structure: databases, collections

 #### Index Creation

-The example here uses the database "query_db_ee-dev", and the same procedure should be used to additional databases (example: query_db_ee-test and query_db_xtee-ci-xm)
+The example here uses the database "query_db_ee-dev", and the same procedure should be used to additional databases (example: "query_db_ee-test", "EE")

 Enter MongoDB client as root: